MOL3022-Bioinformatics/BioSeekerR3/README.md

 #### Important
 - If running locally with Ollama, ensure it is installed and accessible at the specified OLLAMA_HOST.
-  - To read more about installing Ollama check out its GitHub: https://github.com/ollama/ollama
 - If using OpenAI, you must set AI_MODE=remote and provide a valid OPENAI_API_KEY.
 - Never expose your .env file in public repositories.
 - Make sure to never expose your OpenAI API key in a public repository.